pwhiting/scriptures/README.md

 ### Supported Search Methods

 - `psearch` - normal similarity search
-- `psearch-mmr` - max marginal relevance search, should have more diverse matches
+- `psearch--with-mmr` - max marginal relevance search, should have more diverse matches
-- `psearch-ai` - uses AI to refine your search terms
+- `psearch-with-ai` - uses AI to refine your search terms
-- `psearch-language` - embeds in English, Spanish, and Mandarin and uses the average embedding to search
+- `psearch-with-language` - embeds in English, Spanish, and Mandarin and uses the average embedding to search

 This version should be much faster and can be horizontally scaled.